 “As a financial cooperative whose values are based on community involvement and the development of a sustainable future for everyone, we must engage in reconciliation.
 We are actively taking steps to recognize the importance of honouring First Nations, Inuit and Métis residential school survivors and their families and communities.”

 – Joel Rondeau, Caisse Financial Group CEO

-As well, to demonstrate Caisse’s community support of National Day for Truth and Reconciliation, Caisse is working to identify and commit a portion of our 2021-2022 donations to agencies that directly support our Indigenous community on their journey of healing.
+To demonstrate Caisse’s community support of National Day for Truth and Reconciliation, Caisse is working to identify and commit a portion of our 2022-2023 donations to agencies that directly support our Indigenous community on their journey of healing.

 Caisse Financial Group’s corporate office and branches are located on Treaty 1 Territory, the original lands of the Cree, Ojibway, Dene, and Dakota Peoples, and homeland of the Métis Nation.